davenomiddlenamecurtis/exomeLinkage/README.md

 ```
 This gave me an executable called mega2_linux

+Once a mega2 binary has been successfully created you will need to modify the supplied script, runExomeLinkage.sh, to point at it as well as other executables and folders.

 Most of the input for mega2 is written to a batch file called e.g. mega2.chr22.inp.

 mega2 creates a new working directory each time.
 The script has to parse the output of mega2 to find the name of this directory.